MTGPROD/rembotmtg/README.md

 # Rem Bot

 Welcome to the github of the Rem Bot project, if you are maybe it's because you want to help out with the project.

+UPDATE: This project is dead since 2020.
+I'm maintaining the code to keep it readable so yeah.

 # How help

 If you really want to contribute to this project you can:

-Create an issue if you find a bug or omission.
+Create an issue if you found a bug or want to make a suggestion.
 You can also create an issue to make a suggestion.

 Create a pull request (in the branch glitch) if you find a bug but have a fix.
 Or if you have a suggestion with the code ready for use.